marcbreitung/problem-map-generator/README.md

 # Problem Map Generator

 Creates a graph with *N x M* nodes with nearest neighbors as child nodes and randomizes the node position and the number of child nodes.
 Useful for testing search problems.
+The id for every node is generated form the column and row and separated with a hyphen (e.g. '1-2').

 ## Map
 ```javascript